MarcinOrlowski/laravel-api-response-builder/README.md

 ## Notes ##

 * `ResponseBuilder` is **not** compatible with Lumen framework, mainly due to lack of Lang class.
 If you would like to help making `ResponseBuilder` usable with Lumen, speak up or (better) send pull request!
-* Tests will be released shortly.
-They do already exist, however `ResponseBuilder` was extracted from existing project and making tests work again require some work to remove dependencies.

 ----